Posted February 1, 2023

 Timing Belt – also known as synchronous belts, these are responsible for timing the moving parts within your engine.
 If any parts are out of sync, the entire production can fail so it’s important for timing belts to be operating at a high level at all times.

 Serpentine Belt – this belt connects the alternator, power steering and A/C, thereby ensuring proper power reaches these key accessories.

 Alternator Belt – this powers your vehicle’s electrical components and recharges your battery.
 It makes sure that proper power levels and an adequate charge is maintained.

 All of these belts are typically made from firm rubber.
 Because car engines create a high level of heat while running, belts will eventually wear out and need to be replaced.
 When this happens you should get it taken care of quickly to keep your car operating properly.

-Warning signs for aging belts aren’t always obvious, so it’s recommended that you consult your auto repair technicians if you suspect one of your belts might not be working properly.
-Be sure to call us at (303) 347-1010 if you have any questions or concerns regarding your mechanical belts!
+Warning signs for aging mechanical belts aren’t always obvious, so it’s recommended that you consult your auto repair technicians if you suspect a belt in your vehicle might not be working properly.
+Be sure to call us at (303) 347-1010 or get in touch with us online if you have any questions or concerns regarding your mechanical belts!

 At Keller Bros.
 Auto Repair, we believe it is our duty to teach, never to sell.
 We believe that our job is to teach our customers about the condition of your vehicle so you can make an educated and informed decision about the best care for your family and your vehicle.
 Every person in the shop, from the owner to the technicians to the advisors, is committed to ethical and honest auto repair.

 Categories: Car Care Tips